-Water birth is the process of giving birth within a tub of warm water.
+Water birth is the process of giving birth in a tub of warm water.
 Since the baby has been living within the warm comfort of amniotic fluid for nine months, many say this can be a gentler welcome to the world.
-Studies have shown that babies have a closed mouth swallowing reflex, which prevents inhalation of water before they are gently lifted out of the tub.
+Studies have shown that babies have a closed-mouth swallowing reflex, which prevents the inhalation of water before they are gently lifted out of the tub.
 Water births are common among women who would like to give birth naturally without the use of an epidural.
 Around the world, water births are often done at home.

 While giving birth in water might seem like a new concept to some, many ancient cultures show evidence of giving water birth for many millennia.
 South Pacific Islanders tell legends of giving birth in shallow seawater and some records indicate Egyptian pharaohs were born in water.
 Minoan civilizations on the island of Crete created temples in which women labored and birthed in water.
 Eventually, in 1805, the first water birth of the modern world was documented in France.
 The success of using warm water to ease labor sparked interest in Western countries from then on.

 There have been various studies done on the safety of water birth and many women report positive experiences.
 Water, especially warm water, can be very relaxing, contributing to reduced stress and pain.
 Many women also find that through movement and gravity, water birth can shorten the length of labor.

 - The sight and sounds of water may enhance the mother’s relaxation.

 - Buoyancy in water allows for freedom of movement and various positions of comfort.